melvinchia3636/melvinchia3636/README.md

   😄  Pronouns: He/His

-  ⚡  Fun fact: I am currently studying in the business stream in high school for some unexplainable reason. 🙃
+  ⚡  Fun fact: I used to be studying in the business stream back in high school for some unexplainable reason. 🙃

 </div>